grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "We shall see what the contact does now," said Hemi, putting the sonar headset back on.

-Within a minute of the _Prospect's_ ping, the contact went silent.
+Within a minute of the _Prospect_'s ping, the contact went silent.

 "They're gone?"
 Cassandra asked, still listening to the other headset.